 The course introduces the subject area, the goals, terms, institutions and legal bases of historic garden preservation.
 Taking significant examples into account, current problems are discussed and methods for researching, preserving and developing of historically significant open spaces and cultural landscapes are taught.
 After developing a theoretical basis, the students explore a park, garden or square in the practical part of the course.
 They learn to read the different layers of a site, uncover its history and present its value in terms of future development.
 The findings of this search for traces are documented in text, drawings and photographs and summarised in a survey.

-The elective offers a platform for interdisciplinary exchange between students of landscape architecture and architecture.
+The elective offers a platform for interdisciplinary exchange between students of the MSc in Landscape Architecture and MSc in Architecture and students of the MAS in Preservation and Construction History.
 Guest contributions open up a framework for in-depth discourse.

 - 2 Lessons per Week